outs1der/minbar/README.md

 print mo.field_labels # See which fields are available

 ms = minbar.Sources() # Load the source database
-print ms.field_names # Show available data fields ra = s['ra_obj'] # Right ascension for all sources
+print ms.field_labels # Show available data fields ra = s['ra_obj'] # Right ascension for all sources
 ms.select_like('1636') # Select a source using part of its name ra = ms['ra_obj'] # Right ascension for selected source only